Charles Emmett Mack

 Charles Emmett Mack (November 25, 1900 – March 17, 1927), was an American film actor during the silent film era.
 He appeared in seventeen films between 1916 and 1927.
+He died in a car accident.

 Biography

 Born Charles Emmett McNerney in Scranton, Pennsylvania, to an Irish family, at a young age Mack could speak three or four languages.
 One of Mack's early jobs was as a peanut vendor at the Ringling Brothers Circus.
 After that, he appeared in vaudeville, specializing in buck-and-wing dancing.
 Later he became a tour guide for D.W.
 Griffith's Mamaroneck Studios.
 After that he was Griffith's prop man, fetching all sorts of props for the director.

 One day, Griffith invited Mack to rehearse a scene from Dream Street with him.
 Mack enjoyed the part he had and thought Griffith was friendly.
 He ended up playing the lead.

 While filming America in 1924, a soldier's arm was blown off.
 As Mack recalls, "Neil Hamilton and I went to neighboring towns and raised a fund for him—I doing a song and dance and Neil collecting a coin."